vivekteega/blockbook-docker/README.md

  + It exposes three ports (22, 80, and 9166) for potential network access.
  + The CMD instruction specifies the default command to run when a container is started based on this image.
 In this case, it starts the systemd initialization process.

+ ## Code Explanation For Testnet

+  + This line specifies the base image for the Docker container.
+It starts with a base image called nestybox/ubuntu-focal-systemd-docker, which includes Ubuntu Focal Fossa (20.04) with systemd support.
+  + We run a shell command inside the container during the image-building process.
+It updates the package list by executing apt update.
+The && operator is used to chain multiple commands in a single line.
+  + We define an argument named TESTNET with a default value of false.
+Docker ARGs can be used to pass values at build time, and in this case, it's determining whether to set up the testnet or the mainnet environment.
+  + Inside the if block, this line downloads a ZIP file containing testnet-related files from a GitHub repository using wget and then unzips it using unzip.
+  + If the value of TESTNET is not "true," the else block is executed.Inside the else block, similar to the if block, we download a different ZIP file (likely containing mainnet-related files) and unzip it.
+  + We change the working directory to the one where the mainnet ZIP file was extracted (blockbook-docker-main) and install the same two Debian packages as in the if block.
+  + Use of 'fi' marks the end of the conditional statement, closing the if-else block.
+  + Now we expose the ports 22, 80, and 9166 and make them accessible for communication with the host system or other containers.
+  + The CMD instruction specifies the default command to run when a container is started based on this image.
+In this case, it starts the systemd initialization process.

    ## Why Sysbox Is Used ?